plasma-group/pigi/packages/docs/src/spec/src/03-client/state-queries.rst

 State Queries
 #############

+Clients need to be able to query the local state to build effective front-ends.
+For example, a wallet might be interested in querying all state objects that a specific user owns.
+We've designed a querying system to make this process as easy as possible.

 ****************
 Query Generation
 ****************

 Parsing Predicate API
 =====================
-The `Predicate API`_ provided by each predicate specifies a list of queries that can be made to a specific predicate.
-For example, the API of the `SimpleOwnership`_ predicatespecifies the following function:
+The `Predicate API`_ provided by each predicate specifies a list of queries that can be made on state objects locked with that predicate.
+For example, the API of the `SimpleOwnership`_ predicate specifies the following function:

 .. code-block:: json